Last reviewed on 7th March 2022

-Getting a mortgage when you’re self-employed is often very different compared to an applicant that’s employed.
+Getting a mortgage when self-employed is often far from easy.
 It’s unlikely you’ll have payslips to prove your income, so how would you document your income to a lender?
-One method is by proving your income by showing your company’s net profit amount.
+One way of proving your income is by declaring your company’s net profit amount.
 In doing so, you’d then need to apply for a net profit mortgage.

 There are many ways to prove your income when you’re self-employed.
 The method you choose will largely depend on the way your company or self-employment is arranged.
 Being your own boss can be great but it can make the mortgage process slightly more complex.
 Nonetheless, having an advisor on your side can simplify the entire mortgage process.